 Under California premises liability law, property owners have a responsibility to make a reasonable effort to protect their guests, employees, tenants, and others from harm while on their property.
-One of the most basic duties under this legal concept is to protect others from slip and trip hazards such as wet floors, torn carpeting, broken tiles, potholes, slippery steps, and other types of debris.
-If you have been injured in a slip and fall on another party’s property or while working on a construction site, then you may have grounds to take legal action against the property owner in pursuit of fair compensation for your resulting losses.
+One of the most basic duties under this legal concept is to protect others from hazards.
+If you have been injured in a slip and fall on another party’s property or while working on a construction site, then you may have grounds to file a slip and fall lawsuit.